 Today, ASD is divided into three levels that reflect severity:

-- Level 1 – Level 1 is the mildest level of ASD.
-Generally, children at this level have mild symptoms that don’t significantly impact school experience or relationships with others.
+- Level 1: Level 1 is the mildest form of ASD, but children in this category still require support.
+Generally, children at this level have more mild symptoms, but still have a hard time communicating appropriately or engaging with others.
+For example, they may not say the right thing at the right time or have difficulty reading social cues and body language.
 This is what most people previously referred to when they used the terms “Asperger’s syndrome” or “high-functioning autism”.

 Autism (Level 1) Symptoms